ncatlab/nlab-content/pages/7/1/0/0/17/content.md

  * then clicking on the question mark and following the instructions.

 _Watch out_: the name of a page is case sensitive.
-We need to agree on how to deal with this.

-#How to contribute to the $n$Lab#

-We'll have to see where this is going.
-To be on the safe side, it's maybe best to create a single page for each "keyword".
+We loosely agreed to try to follow some naming conventions.
+See [[General Discussion]].

 #How to leave comments and questions#